 Key characteristics generally include:

-This operating behavior is represented by the 910078NT Anti-Freeze Valves, which are designed specifically for heat pump circulation systems.
+This operating behavior is represented by the 910078NT Anti-Freeze Valve, which is designed specifically for heat pump circulation systems.
 These valves must be installed vertically with the outlet facing downward to allow proper drainage.

 910078NT Anti-Freeze Valves